Updated: Nov 21, 2020

 They are interested in your manuscript.
 It is in both your best interest and the editor's if they actually want to edit your manuscript.
 They should show enthusiasm and interest in your work.

 They are friendly and get along with you.
 You may be working with the same editor for months or even years, so you need to make sure you get along with that person and trust them.
-It's difficult to get to know someone through email, but you should be able to get a sense of someone through their words.
-Ask to discuss your project over the phone or request a meeting in person if this works better for you.
+It can be difficult to get to know someone over email, so if you'd like a more personal interaction, ask to discuss your project over the phone or request a Zoom meeting.
 Communication is key in editing.

 Once you find an editor who fulfills the above points, you should be good to go!
 Many people also consider their budget as a factor in finding an editor, and although that is valid, remember that it may be worth paying more to find someone who will care about your work as much as you do and who has the proper skillset to work on your manuscript.